espeak-ng/espeak-ng/README.md

 where `LANG` is the language code of the given language.
 More information can be found in the [Adding or Improving a Language](docs/add_language.md) documentation.

+#### Cross Compilation

+Because the eSpeak NG build process uses the built program to compile the language and voice data, you need to build it locally first.
+Once you have built it locally you can perform the cross compilation using:

+	./configure --build=... --host=... --target=...
+	make -B src/espeak-ng src/speak-ng

 #### Audio Output Configuration